Easy Italian Meatball Subs

 Shake up your dinner menu with this easy Meatball Sandwich.
 Use frozen meatballs when it’s a busy weeknight or my tasty homemade meatballs when time isn’t so tight.
 This is pure comfort food!

 - If you love meatballs, you’ll fall hard for this meatball sandwich topped with gooey, melted Provolone cheese.

 - The large meatballs flavored with Italian seasonings were tasty on their own, but they truly shined served on a brioche bun with a simple marinara and cheese.

 - Perfect for a game-day meal around the TV, but easy enough for a delicious weeknight dinner!

 Meatball subs are a super easy dinner recipe that your family will request again and again.
 Here are a few tips for making them.

-- For a lighter version, I served myself a mini version of these easy Italian meatball subs on small whole wheat rolls.
+- For a lighter version, serve a mini version of these easy Italian meatball subs on small whole wheat rolls.

-- For the rest of the family, I look for those lobster roll brioche buns that are sliced from the top down instead of horizontally.
+- Look for those lobster roll brioche buns that are sliced from the top down instead of horizontally.
 But traditional hot dog buns work fine, too.